LucasNatoli/LucasNatoli/README.md

 # Welcome

 This is my personal repository.
-It's meant to keep some developing notes and code snippets.
+It's meant to keep some development notes and code snippets.

 ## Index